 Don’t panic.
 This is a common problem and it often has a pretty clear path to a solution.
-Most important: you can still use positive reinforcement based training.
+Most important: if your dog sometimes refuses food, you can still use positive reinforcement based training.
 It is not a dealbreaker!

 I write a lot about how we can help dogs address life-limiting fears by performing desensitization and counterconditioning.
 It’s always important to keep the dog in her comfort zone (under threshold) when doing any kind of exposure work.
 One of the ways people assess whether a dog is comfortable in a situation is whether she will take food.
 This is an imperfect method since some dogs will keep eating food when they are starting to get upset.
 But it’s a start.